memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 //  }
 ```

-Zephyr's devicetree generator provides much more than just macros for accessing property values in the devicetree.
+Zephyr's Devicetree generator provides much more than just macros for accessing property values in the Devicetree.
 It also creates the necessary macros to _associate_ driver instances with nodes, and to _create_ the corresponding instances in the device driver itself.
 And then some ...